fsrs

 Args: source_dict: A dictionary representing an existing Card object.

-Returns: A Card object created from the provided dictionary.
+Returns: Self: A Card object created from the provided dictionary.

 5class Rating(IntEnum): 6 """ 7 Enum representing the four possible ratings when reviewing a card.
 8 """ 9 10 Again = 1 11 Hard = 2 12 Good = 3 13 Easy = 4